ERASURE OF THE FATHER

 Under direct pressure from the United States Department of State, the accession and ratification in 2014 of Japan to the Hague Convention on the International Civil Aspects of International Child Abduction, after 35 years of evasion and the pretense of ‘studying the problem’, with Japan’s abduction-enabling laws and practices intact and functioning, subverts – in my view – the authenticity of the State Dept.’s claims, and the Convention’s pretensions.

-In particular, the assertion that as a representative piece of contemporary international law, the Hague Convention is claimed to be
+In particular, the assertion that as a representative piece of contemporary international law, the Hague Convention is claimed to be, as follows:

 The flag of the benevolent system of international law has a large hole in the center.
 Japan’s presence within the Hague Convention, as it is configured, mocks this principle, counterfeits the Convention, and reveals the international consensus to be the mask of a calculus of power, providing political cover for the continuing ‘persistence of the old regime’ which the Convention’s existence is claimed to have abolished.
 The throne of protective justice, today, is empty.